Sesamoiditis - Foot Orthotics

 The most common symptom is pain experienced when walking and strongest when the body weight transfers onto the toes.
 Pain is felt at the base of the big toe.

 Osteoarthritis of the sesamoid bones is the most likely cause in older patients.
 Osteoporosis is another factor as it weakens the bones.
 In younger adults the condition is most likely to have been caused by a traumatic event to the sesamoid bones or repeated stress over time .High heels can place an increased stress on the forefoot and activities like athletics and dancing can trigger the condition.

-Bespoke Foot Orthotics are prescribed to offload the sesamoid bones allowing them to heal quickly and completely.
+Bespoke insoles are prescribed to offload the sesamoid bones allowing them to heal quickly and completely.